openstack/charm-guide/doc/source/admin/security/keystone.rst

 .. important::

    Starting with OpenStack Rocky, only the Fernet format for authentication tokens is supported.
-This is documented as a `known upgrade issue`_.
+This is documented on the :doc:`cdg:upgrade-queens-to-rocky` page in the Deploy Guide.

 Fernet keys
 -----------